What Is Student Loan Consolidation?

 Should I consolidate my student loans?
 What is student loan consolidation?
 It’s a popular question, and it’s important to understand what student loan consolidation means and how it can impact your student loans.

-Student loan consolidation is the process of combining multiple federal student loans into one student loan called a Direct Consolidation Loan.
-When you consolidate student loans, you are issued a new federal student loan by the federal government, the proceeds of which are used to repay your old student loans.
+Student loan consolidation is the process of combining multiple federal loans into one student loan called a Direct Consolidation Loan.
+When you consolidate student loans, you are issued a new federal student loan by the federal government, the proceeds of which are used to repay your old loans.